Tokologo1/ChronoLogixProject/README.md

 # ChronoLogixProject
-ChronoLogix is a time stamp project aimed at keeping record of people signing into the system and also showing records how the time spent before they could log out.
+# ChronoLogix is a time stamp project aimed at keeping time records of people signing into the system
+# and also previewing records on how the time spent before they could log out.